chameleon-ai/transcript-tools/README.md

 # transcript-tools

 Simple transcription tools leveraging [OpenASR](https://github.com/QuintinShaw/openasr), which was chosen as a backend due to its wide-ranging support for state-of-the-art models.
 My previous tools leveraged [whisper](https://github.com/linto-ai/whisper-timestamped) which is good but locked into a model family that [hasn't been updated in years](https://huggingface.co/openai/whisper-large-v3-turbo).
 With new transcription models coming out all the time, OpenASR looks to be the most promising solution that unifies multiple architectures with potential support for future models.
+I've made [my own fork](https://github.com/chameleon-ai/openasr/tree/main) of OpenASR with the goal of obtaining more accurate timestamps.
+It's not necessary to use this fork, but I recommend it if you're using [qwen3-asr-1.7b](https://huggingface.co/OpenASR/qwen3-asr-1.7b), [whisper](https://huggingface.co/OpenASR/whisper-large-v3-turbo), or [cohere](https://huggingface.co/OpenASR/cohere-transcribe-03-2026), which I've specifically targeted for improvements.

 OpenASR is usable by itself, but for convenience, I've developed a thin wrapper that does exactly what I need it to do: make .vtt and .json transcripts.
+I was dissatisfied with OpenASR's default .vtt outputs so the script has a custom post-processing step to assemble them using word-level timestamps.
 With an alias to the `transcribe.py` script, all I need to do in the command-line is type `transcribe input.mp4` and out pops the transcript files.

 Developed on linux with python 3.14.
 Probably works on Windows.
 Developed with the assistance of [opencode](https://opencode.ai/) using [Qwen3.8](https://huggingface.co/Qwen/Qwen3.8-27B) and [Muse Glimmer](https://huggingface.co/meta-models/Muse-Glimmer-30B).